Quick answer

 What happens to crypto on Coinbase when someone dies?

-Coinbase has an estate process that requires a death certificate, proof of executor or administrator status, and other legal documentation.
+Coinbase has an estate process that requires a death certificate, proof of executor status, and other legal documentation.
 The process can take several weeks.
 Having the account credentials documented separately can speed things up significantly.

 What if I do not know my seed phrase anymore?